 6 Things You Didn't Know About the Rasmussen University School of Education

 You’ve always loved working with kids in any capacity, but you know that to create a strong career doing what you love you’ll need some formal education.
 You know you’re on the right path, but how can you make sure you chose the right program?

 There are a lot of Early Childhood Education (ECE) programs out there—so how can you determine the best fit for you?
 While we can’t speak to each and every program, we can speak to ours.

 The Rasmussen University ECE faculty are just as committed to developing professional, knowledgeable and effective early childhood educators as you are to becoming one.
-We discussed the specifics of the Early Childhood Education programs offered at Rasmussen University with School of Education Department Chair Mary Muhs to help you learn as much as you can about your options at Rasmussen University.
+We discussed the specifics of the Early Childhood Education programs offered at Rasmussen University with School of Education Department Chair Dr. Mary Muhs to help you learn as much as you can about your options at Rasmussen University.

 What you might not have known about the Rasmussen University School of Education

 The process of evaluating ECE programs can start to feel like a complex scavenger hunt.
-To make things easier, we compiled all of the most important info about our program all in one place.
+To make things easier, we compiled all of the most important info about our program in one place.
 Here’s what you should know:

 1. Rasmussen University has provided ECE academic programs since 1992

 When you’re considering a school’s early childhood education program, it helps to know if that school is well-established.
 The good news?
-Rasmussen University has been developing early childhood educators since 1992—that’s over 27 years!
-The faculty and staff at Rasmussen University are well-versed in what it takes to prepare students to be effective early childhood educators and have extensive industry experience.
-Muhs, for instance, has over 30 years of experience in the field as a center director, published author and as a strong advocate for high quality education for children and adults alike.
+Rasmussen University has been developing early childhood educators since 1992!
+The faculty and staff at Rasmussen University are well versed in what it takes to prepare students to be effective early childhood educators and have extensive industry experience.
+Dr. Muhs, for instance, has over 30 years of experience in the field as a center director, a published author and a strong advocate for high-quality education for children and adults alike.

 With leadership and instructors who’ve lived and breathed the ECE field for years, you can rest assured knowing that you’ll receive quality instruction from professionals dedicated to the field—and improving the lives of young children!